Book IV — The Marshal's Almanac

 FailureDelayed or hazard; consume 2× rations OR take 1 Strain.

-FumbleEncounter (roll on region table or GM choice).
+FumbleEncounter (roll on the region table or GM choice).

 Pace Modifiers